Cory's Shearwater Calonectris borealis (Cory, 1881)

 Colour Pattern

 It is a grey-brown seabird with white underparts.
-It has greyish-brown upperparts, neck sides and head with no marked cap.
+It has greyish-brown upper-parts, neck sides and head with no marked cap.
 Its underwings are white with dark remiges and the bill is yellowish.

 cory shearwater calonectris borealis